 Not only should employees be placed in roles where they can make the most impact, but they should also have opportunities clearly outlined for their continual advancement.
 This requires support from your team as well as your Learning and Development counterparts to map out how each role in the organization would ideally succeed and progress.
 Once that road map is set, connect each path with clearly outlined skills, experience, and projects that the employee would need to achieve before being able to advance to that next level.

 Having a clear path and a list of what’s expected of the employee for succession takes bias out of the equation when evaluating employees for promotion, and helps bond the employee with their manager by directly communicating expectations and goals.
 Encourage managers to host open, ongoing conversations with their direct reports about their personal growth plans, and leverage the list of requirements to track their progress along the way.

 And now onto our household favorite, employee recognition.
 According to Officevibe, 63 percent of employees don’t feel like they’re getting enough praise.
 That means that there’s a huge missed opportunity to motivate, inspire, and excite employees on a daily basis.
 Employee recognition begins in a moment with a sincere, verbal or written “thank you” — this is where your discretionary effort Jill spoke about before!), or when they champion your core company values.

 When evaluating what types of employee rewards to offer company-wide, consider experiences — that’s where Blueboard comes in.
-We’ve curated hundreds of custom experiences (think becoming James Bondfor the day) that your employees choose from, delivered at scale through our enterprise-level platform.
+We’ve curated hundreds of custom experiential rewards for employees (think becoming James Bond for the day) that your employees choose from, delivered at scale through our enterprise-level platform.
 And once they pick their favorite, our celebrated Concierge team handles all of their logistics and final itinerary.
-Blueboard is an employee recognition vendor that drives real ROI; read more in our latest Employee Engagement Impact Report.
+Blueboard is an employee recognition platform that drives real ROI; read more in our latest Employee Engagement Impact Report.

 4. Build a Two-Way Communication Culture